-We sell gift cards to our customers in our stores and through our websites and product catalogs.
+We sell gift cards to our customers in our stores and through our websites and Source Books.
 Such gift cards and merchandise credits do not have expiration dates.
 We defer revenue when cash payments are received in advance of performance for unsatisfied obligations related to our gift cards.
-During fiscal 2021, fiscal 2020 and fiscal 2019, we recognized \$20 million, \$16 million and \$20 million, respectively, of revenue related to previous deferrals related to our gift cards.
-Customer liabilities related to gift cards was \$23 million and \$19 million as of January 29, 2022 and January 30, 2021, respectively.
+During fiscal 2022, fiscal 2021 and fiscal 2020, we recognized \$21 million, \$20 million and \$16 million, respectively, of revenue related to previous deferrals related to our gift cards.
+Customer liabilities related to gift cards was \$27 million and \$23 million as of January 28, 2023 and January 29, 2022, respectively.